 Property and equipment are stated at cost less accumulated depreciation.
 Depreciation is provided using the straight-line method with the residual value based on the estimated useful lives of the class of asset, which range as follows:

+Estimated Estimated

-Estimated Category: Estimated Useful Life Residual Office and electronic equipment 3-5 years 0%-5% Leasehold improvements Over the shorter of the expected life of leasehold improvements or the lease term 0%
+Category: Useful Life Residual

+Office and electronic equipment 3-5 years 0%-5%

 Costs associated with the repair and maintenance of property and equipment are expensed as incurred.